-Real estate construction and development loans, representing 22.9% of total loans at December 31, 2016, consist of loans for residential and commercial construction projects, as well as land acquisition and development, or land held for future development.
+Real estate construction and development loans, representing 20.4% of total loans at December 31, 2017, consist of loans for residential and commercial construction projects, as well as land acquisition and development, or land held for future development.
 Loans in this category are secured by real estate including improved and unimproved land, as well as single-family residential, multi-family residential, and commercial properties in various stages of completion.
 All real estate loans have established equity requirements.
 Repayment on construction loans is generally from long-term mortgages with other lending institutions obtained at completion of the project.

-Agricultural loans represent 10.0% of total loans at December 31, 2016, and are generally secured by land, equipment, inventory and receivables.
+Agricultural loans represent 9.9% of total loans at December 31, 2017, and are generally secured by land, equipment, inventory and receivables.
 Repayment is from the cash flow of the borrower.

-Installment loans represent 7.9% of total loans at December 31, 2016 and generally consist of loans to individuals for household, family, student loans, and other personal expenditures such as credit cards, automobiles or other consumer items.
-Included in installment loans are \$38,514,000 in student loans made to medical and pharmacy school students.
-Repayment on student loans is deferred until 6 months after graduation.
-Accrued interest on loans that have not entered repayment status totaled \$1,850,000 at December 31, 2016.
+Installment loans represent 10.9% of total loans at December 31, 2017 and generally consist of loans to individuals for household, family, student loans, and other personal expenditures such as credit cards, automobiles or other consumer items.
+Included in installment loans are \$60,595,000 in student loans made to medical and pharmacy school students.
+Upon graduation the loan is automatically placed on deferment for 6 months.
+This may be extended up to 48 months for graduates enrolling in Internship, Medical Residency or Fellowship.
+As approved the student may receive additional deferment for hardship or administrative reasons in the form of forbearance for a maximum of 24 months throughout the life of the loan.
+These loans are typically insured through a Surety Bond issued by ReliaMax Surety Company and provide the Company reasonable expectation of collection.
+Accrued interest on loans that have not entered repayment status totaled \$4,261,000 at December 31, 2017.
+At December 31, 2017 there were 180 loans within repayment, deferment, and forbearance which represented \$6,473,000, \$1,128,000, and \$1,981,000 respectively.

 In the normal course of business, the Company is party to financial instruments with off-balance sheet risk to meet the financing needs of its customers.
-At December 31, 2016 and 2015, these financial instruments include commitments to extend credit of \$120,485,000 and \$107,084,000, respectively, and standby letters of credit of \$1,201,000 and \$3,295,000, respectively.
+At December 31, 2017 and 2016, these financial instruments include commitments to extend credit of \$99,958,000 and \$120,485,000, respectively, and standby letters of credit of \$2,058,000 and \$1,201,000, respectively.
 These instruments involve elements of credit risk in excess of the amount recognized on the balance sheet.
 The contract amounts of these instruments reflect the extent of the involvement the Company has in off-balance sheet financial instruments.